harlan-zw/harlanzw.com-vitepress/app/blog/scale-your-vue-components/index.md

 The final part of the convention is, in fact, the name of the component.
 Thinking of it as a class name makes the distinction between the namespace easier.
 You still want to follow the above style guide rule, our class names should be general to descriptive.

 The class should be optional.
-Namespaces can provide a default component to reduce the name of common components..
+Namespaces can provide a default component to reduce the name of common components.

 Imagine you have a project with a few buttons.
 Most of the time you want to use the default button, you shouldn't need to name it `HButtonDefault.vue`.